Stony Brook finishes 2012-13 season with program-best 25-8 record.

 Seawolves earn their third postseason bid in the last four seasons and will play Minutemen on ESPN3.

-Ricky Lucas was named to Steve Pikiell's staff as director of basketball operatons in September 2008.
-The former Seawolves men's basketball captain played two seasons for Stony Brook.
+Ricky Lucas recently completed his fifth season as the director of basketball operations on head coach Steve Pikiell's staff, having been named to the position in September 2008.
+The former Seawolves men's basketball captain played two seasons for Stony Brook from 2006-08.

 As director of basketball operations, Lucas handles all day-to-day activities surrounding the basketball program.
-Lucas' duties include such tasks as film exchange, on-campus recruiting, the academic support and strength and conditioning liason, along with assisting in the direction of the Steve Pikiell Basketball Camp at Stony Brook University.
+Lucas' duties include such tasks as film exchange, on-campus recruiting, the academic support and strength and conditioning liason, along with assisting in the direction of the Steve Pikiell Basketball Camp at Stony Brook University, which has seen increased participation each year that Lucas has helped coordinate it.

 In 2007-08, the Seawolves co-captain averaged a team-high 14.3 points per game and reached double-figures in 23 of Stony Brook's 30 contests.
 He led Stony Brook in minutes per game (32.8), steals (39), three-pointers (58) and free throw percentage (.800) in addition to scoring a career-high 33 points at Hartford.
 Lucas finished his career with 1,067 points and also ranks 12th in program history with a career scoring average of 14.7 points per game.